 What has been the reaction to this?

-For years, Disney movies went through a cycle where the presence of LGBTQ+ representation was discussed beforehand, only for the studio to receive mockery and criticism when it turns out to be a fairly insignificant part of the film.
+For years, Disney movies went through a cycle where the presence of LGBTQ+ representation was discussed beforehand, only for the studio to receive mockery and criticism when it turned out to be a fairly insignificant part of the film.

 When Onward featured its gay police officer character, Polygon's Emily Heller wrote that "fully embracing the LGBTQ community means going beyond small gestures of inclusivity" like this, and the LGBTQ+ representation in Endgame and The Rise of Skywalker was widely panned given both involved minor side characters.
 The perception was that Disney wanted these moments to be just big enough to appeal to fans calling for greater LGBTQ+ representation, but small enough to avoid offending more conservative viewers or affecting overseas box office.